BlueSpaceTeam/2048-react/README.md

 4. Tiles with the same number merge into one when they touch.
 5. Add them up to reach 2048!

+## Todo

+- [ ] The page on the desktop computer is not displayed completely.
+- [ ] Add some sound effects.
+- [ ] Save progress in real time.

 ## Maintainers

 [@swancai](https://github.com/swancai)